nvdaaddons/nvdaaddons.github.io/docs/addonsData.md

 * Add-on key (string): a shorthand used as part of the download link for the add-on from community add-ons website, intended for use by tools such as Add-on Updater.
 * Legacy reason (string, legacy add-ons only): a reason specifying why an add-on was marked as legacy.
 * Minimum and last tested NVDA versions (tuple of three integers): minimum and last tested NVDA versions the add-on is compatible with.
-* Minimum Windows version (string): the oldest Windows release the add-on is compatible with.

 ## Updating add-ons metadata